 Accommodation and meals

-The hotel: Hotel Corona d’Italia, Florence (3 star), or similar.
+The hotel: Hotel Corona d’Italia, Florence (3 star).

 Included meals: daily breakfasts and two dinners (with wine).